• Skip to primary navigation

 CARE has worked in Palestine and Israel since 1948 to provide humanitarian relief and promote values of social justice and gender equality.

+Over 50,021 Palestinians have been killed, including 28,000 women and girls, since October 2023.
+113,000 Palestinians have been injured, including a disproportionate number of women and children.
 Intensive bombardment has displaced over 2.2 million Palestinians in Gaza, most of whom are now forced to live in camps, with little to no access to medical care, water or food.
-At least 42,718 people have been killed and over 100,000 injured.

-CARE is appalled by the recent horrific violence that has engulfed Israel and Gaza, leading to hundreds of civilians killed and thousands injured, with a toll that keeps mounting.
-Civilians always pay the highest price during conflict, with women, children, and the elderly the most vulnerable.
-Protecting civilians must now be the top priority for all parties involved.
+CARE is appalled by the ongoing horrific violence that has engulfed Gaza, leading to thousands of civilians killed and injured, with a toll that keeps mounting.
+Civilians always pay the highest price during conflict, with women, children, and the elderly being the most vulnerable.
+Protecting civilians is paramount.

-CARE stands ready to respond to humanitarian needs and is currently preparing an urgent medical intervention, including in response to the specific needs of women and girls.
-Starvation is imminent.
-Disease is rife.
-Thousands of innocent lives including children are in immediate life threatening danger.
+CARE remains ready to respond to humanitarian needs and is including in response to the specific needs of women and girls.

 Donate to our Gaza Humanitarian Crisis Appeal